Help for Displayator and the Displayable Creator

 - On the start screen, tap on the “Download Displayables” item.

-- The list of Displayable shared by your computers on your wifi network should appear.
+- After a short while, the list of Displayable shared by your computers on your wifi network should appear.

 - Tap on the one you want and then tap on the “Download” button.